 - The roof discharge stack was found to be operating at a favourable odour performance level.
-Specifically, the odour performance of the roof discharge stack continues to be consistent with original design performance documented in the Wilkinson & Murray Air Quality Impact Assessment dated April 2014; - At the current roof discharge stack performance, downwind odour impacts are very unlikely.
-The status quo is expected to be maintained under the current (and recently updated) operating and maintenance practices at the BTT Facility; - A very weak to weak odour was detectable within the boundary of the BTT Facility at measurement location points 1, 2 and 3 (see Figure 4).
-The likely odour source was determined to be a combination of the waste shed truck entry road and waste containers stored on the concrete pad at the time.
-The Audit noted that a total of approximately 37 waste containers was present on the concrete pad during the undertaking of the FAOA survey; - It is understood that the BTT Facility has an active service and maintenance program for the waste containers (refer to the NSW Resource Recovery Container Maintenance).
+Specifically, the odour performance of the roof discharge stack continues to be broadly consistent with original design performance documented in the Wilkinson & Murray Air Quality Impact Assessment dated April 2014; - At the current roof discharge stack performance, downwind odour impacts are very unlikely.
+The status quo is expected to be maintained under the current operating and maintenance practices at the BTT Facility; - A localised very weak odour was intermittently detectable within the boundary of the BTT Facility at a single measurement location points (refer to Figure 4) during the FAOA survey.
+The odour character was 'bin juice, sour' and the likely source was truck activity at the time; - It is understood that the BTT Facility continues to implement an active service and maintenance program for the waste containers (refer to the NSW Resource Recovery Container Maintenance).
 It is also understood that the road sweeper is utilised twice daily.
-In view of these current odour mitigation and management practices, and consideration for the intensity, frequency and likely diffusion rate of odour from the carbon filtered waste containers, the local odour within the BTT Facility detected during the FAOA survey is not expected to be problematical at nearby, off-site downwind locations.
-Nevertheless, as part of good housekeeping, the upkeep and cleanliness of the waste containers and waste shed truck entry road should be inspected, monitored and reviewed as part of daily operations; - The FAOA survey also indicated that transient, local odour can be detectable from waste truck movement (see measurement location point 5 in Figure 4).
-This is not expected to be a significant contributor to the odour profile of the BTT Facility; and - The smoke testing conducted within the BTT Facility building enclosure indicated positive results and suggests that the building ventilation extraction system at the BTT Facility is operating in an optimum condition.
+As such, given the current odour mitigation and management practices and stack testing results as found in the Audit, the localised odour within the BTT Facility detected during the FAOA survey is not expected to be problematical at nearby, off-site downwind locations.
+This is consistent with the absence of odour complaints since the previous June 2020 Report (see point below); - The smoke testing conducted within the BTT Facility building enclosure indicated positive results and suggested that the building ventilation air extraction system at the BTT Facility is operating in an optimum condition; - The service logs indicate that all required maintenance works on the building ventilation air extraction system at the BTT Facility since the previous June 2020 Report have been adequately undertaken, and the system is operating in a satisfactory condition; and - The few plastic panels at the truck entry point of the BTT Facility building enclosure were found to be missing.